loebi-ch/jquery-clock-timepicker/README.md

 *default: 200*

 - **precision**
-When setting the precision to i.e. 15, user may only choose time in 15 minutes steps (8:30, 8:45, 9:00).
+When setting the precision to i.e. 5, user may only choose time in 5 minutes steps (8:00, 8:05, 8:10, ...).
+Valid values for precision are: 1, 5, 10, 15, 30, 60.
 *default: 1*

+- **separator**
+The separator separating the hour and the minute parts.
+*default: :*

+- **useAmPm**
+(NOT IMPLEMENTED YET) Set to true, if you want to use the American/Canadian time with AM and PM.
+*default: false*

 - **vibrate**
 If this is activated the mobile phone vibrates while changing the time.